Age Of Empires I Review

 Age of Empires I is the first game of the eponymous real time strategy-based video game franchise created by Ensemble Studios for Microsoft.
-The game was released in October, 1997 in North America and on February 2, in the United Kingdom for both Microsoft Windows and Macintosh personal computers.
+The game was released on 2 February 1997 in the United Kingdom and in October 1997 in North America for both Microsoft Windows and Macintosh personal computers.
 It uses the Genie engine for graphics, a 2D graphic engine.

 Below you can watch a 10 minute video review on Age of Empires I from Lazy Game Reviews’ channel on youtube: